What is Positive Self-Talk and How to Practice It?

 What is Positive Self-Talk?

-Simply put, positive-self talk is turning your inner monologue into a more positive one.
+Simply put, positive self-talk turns your inner monologue into a more positive one.
 It allows you to view yourself in a more positive light, which allows you to keep going despite difficulties, be more optimistic, and put things into perspective.

 There are many benefits to using positive self-talk.
 They include but are not limited to the following: